JosephJNK/advent-of-code-2021/README.md

 # advent-of-code-2021
-Solutions to the advent of code, using the Flix language
+Solutions to the advent of code